yamiou/astra/samples/README.txt

 Known issues
 ==========
-1) The hand reader app is currently broken.
-Don't bother trying to test it, except to see that it runs or to look at the API.
+1) Hand tracking works but at the moment only shows a single hand point.
+The hand point is also aliased to the nearest 40x30 coordinate.
+This is all being investigated currently.

 2) There isn't an error message if no sensor is found or plugged in.
 (But, it doesn't crash!)
 You can plug in a sensor after the program starts and it should detect it and continue.